swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 collected.

 We then construct the highlighter/selection process much as we did in the previous post and store the resulting channel in a local binding `sel`.
+If you haven't seen much Clojure before `->>` is just a threading macro so we don't have to write our code "inside out" - sugar.

 As soon as we receive something from `cancel` or `sel` we quit the subprocess and either return `::cancel` or the user selection respectively.